When Automated Program Repair Meets Regression Testing -- An Extensive Study on 2 Million Patches: Study Design

 \subsection{Studied APR Systems}

-Following the recent studies on APR ~\cite{DBLP:conf/icse/0001WKKB0WKMT20, benton2020effectiveness}, our study selects APR systems for JAVA program according to the following criteria.
+Following the recent studies on APR ~\cite{DBLP:conf/icse/0001WKKB0WKMT20, benton2020effectiveness}, our study selects APR systems for Java program according to the following criteria.
 (1) The source code of the APR system is publicly available because we need to modify patch validation settings.
 (2) The APR systems can be successfully applied to Defects4J subjects.
 (3) The APR systems require no extra input data besides program source code and the available test suite.
 In this way, we successfully collect 16 APR systems fulfilling the requirements above, and all of them are also used as the studied APR systems in previous work~\cite{DBLP:conf/icse/0001WKKB0WKMT20, benton2020effectiveness}.
 However, these APR systems use test cases at different granularities: the Astor family~\cite{DBLP:conf/issta/MartinezM16/astor} (including \jmutrepair{}, \jgenprog{}, \jKali{}) and \cardumen{}~\cite{DBLP:conf/ssbse/MartinezM18/cardumen} regard each test class as a test case, while the remaining systems all regard each test method as a test case.
-Since RTS results at different test-case granularities are incomparable, we use the more popular test-method granularity with 12 APR systems in our study.\Comment{Therefore, to keep consistent test-case granularity (as } Table~\ref{tab:aprtools} presents the 12 APR systems studied in this work, including heuristic-based, constraint-based, and template-based ones.
-In total, the studied APR systems generate 2,532,915 patches for all the Defects4J subjects studied, while \emph{each} patch can involve up to thousands of test executions.
+Since RTS results at different test-case granularities are incomparable, we use the more popular test-method granularity with 12 APR systems in our study, including (1) \textit{constraint-based systems}: \acs{} and \dynamoth{}, (2) \textit{heuristic-based systems}: \arja, \genprog{}, \kali{}, RSRepair-A, and \simfix{}, (3) \textit{template-based systems}: \avatar{}, \fixminer{}, \kpar{}, \prapr{}, and \tbar{}.
+In total, \emph{the studied APR systems generate 2,532,915 patches for all the Defects4J subjects studied, while each patch can involve up to thousands of test executions.}